HaddocktheHorrible/JoystickGremlin/importer_plugins/README.md

 Joystick Gremlin will display the importer docstring within the importer dialog when an importer is selected.
 This is updated each time a new importer is selected.
 The docstring can be defined as usual for a regular python script within the importer.

-For user readability, Joystick Gremlin will try to adjust the dosctring word wrap to match the dialog box width.
+For user readability, Joystick Gremlin will try to adjust the docstring word wrap to match the dialog box width.
 Multiple adjacent docstring lines will be "unwrapped" then re-wrapped based on the dialog box width.
 In this context, "adjacent" means one non-empty line followed by another non-empty line.
 The second line must not begin with any form of whitespace or it will not be considered adjacent.
 The first line may end with any number of spaces -- all will be replaced by a single space when the lines are unwrapped.
 For example:

 ```python
 """This will unwrap to